smatechnologies-engineering/SMAPokemon/notes.md

 I created some integration tests.
 I figured I'd ensure the right pages were displayed for each url, the header navigation links work and that the search page can successfully search for pokemon.
 I also added some data-qa attributes to easily get elements.

+## PokedexContextProvider

+I wanted to save the pokedex in Context so that I would have access to it throughout the app and would not need to keep requesting it across pages.

+## Search Page

+I made the search page a bit nicer looking.

 ## Miscellaneous Things

 - lint rule to make unused imports an error